-COFA8641 Unit 1, COFA8642 Unit 2, COFA8643 Unit 3, COFA8644 Unit 4 Sculpture
+COFA8641, COFA8642, COFA8643, COFA8644 Sculpture

 Self initiated programs of creative experiment appropriate to an informed and contemporary sculpture practice will be developed through critiques and tutorials.
 Within this area students are encouraged to critically analyse the conceptual basis of their work in the contexts of studio and history theory.
-A cross disciplinary attitude within the studies area of Sculpture/3D Studies and across the School of Media Art is encouraged.
+A cross-disciplinary attitude within the studies area of Sculpture is encouraged.